yamadapc/mongoose-bluebird-utils/README.md

 **DEPRECATED**

-This module is deprecated, since it's a better and faster approach, now to just promisify your models.
+This module is deprecated, since it's a better and faster approach now to just promisify your models.
 This can be achieved with:
 ```javascript
 var Promise = require('bluebird');